 Rutili has lived in Los Angeles for the past handful of years, often making treks to Phoenix to be with his son.
 Anyone who has driven that interstate knows the drive is basically the universe taunting you.
 Rutili says that while driving, he often imagined pulling over, walking and eventually being eaten by birds and being “okay” with that.
 I guess that is maybe the best description of what Califone is all about.

-"Frosted Tips" off of Stitches is a great title for a song.
+“Frosted Tips” off of Stitches is a great title

 It was triggered by seeing old faces with young hair.
 You see a lot of that in Los Angeles.